markhuang1212/COMP3111-on-vscode/README.md

-# COMP3111 on VSCode
+# COMP3111/H on VSCode

 For those whose doesn't like Eclipse...

-Some programmers doesn't like IDE (such as me), especially when faced with Eclipse with a laggy, overcomplicated and unintuitive UI (no offence).
+Some programmers (such as me) doesn't like to use IDE, especially when faced with Eclipse with a laggy, overcomplicated and unintuitive UI (no offense).
 Yet that's what HKUST kind of forced us to do (once on COMP1022P, now on COMP3111/H).
-This repository aims to be a reference for myself and those who like to use VSCode and Docker to develop.
+**This repository aims to be a reference for myself and those who like to use VSCode's devcontainer (aka Docker) to develop for the course's Labs and Project.**
 If you don't know either of them, this repo is possibly not for you.

 Feel free to post PRs or Issuse.